sschleemilch/cookiecutter-python-cli/{{cookiecutter.package_name}}/CONTRIBUTING.md

 {{cookiecutter.package_name_long}} uses [`ruff`](https://docs.astral.sh/ruff/) for code formatting.
 Since it is very fast it makes sense to setup your editor to format on save.

-Use `ruff format` to format all files in the currenct directory
+Use `ruff format` to format all files in the current directory

 ### Versioning